The idea for My Record Now was born in a discussion with a restorative justice professional. I have four reasons for creating this directory.

 During 3rd and 4th grades, I was a favorite of principal Sister Scholastica.
 I don’t remember exactly what she did, but I felt accepted for who I was.

 4th Positive Identity

-From 5th through 8th grades, Sister Mary Vianney was principal.
+From 5th through 8th grades, Sister Vianney was principal.
 I was far and away Sister Vianney’s favorite student.
 I don’t know why, but I delighted in it.
 Sister Vianney would often have me come to her office.
 How many children do you suppose look forward to going to the principal’s office?
 I jumped at the chance to go.
 Sister Vianney and I would sit across the desk from each other and have wonderful conversations.

 5th Positive Identity